muhafiq/crud-express-vue/backend/README.md

-# Api for menu app based on QR Code
+# Api for basic crud